theprismlab/prism-website/src/submissions/SCREEN_STATUS_MIGRATION.md

 ## `active-screen-store.js` — shared cache for "what's the active screen for this type"

-All three nav components above need the same thing (the currently `ACTIVE` screen for a type), and used to each fetch and watch it independently. [active-screen-store.js](active-screen-store.js) is a Pinia store (same shape as [window-status-store.js](window-status-store.js)) that centralizes it:
+The three nav components above, plus [index.vue](index.vue)'s hub table, all need the same underlying data (which screens are currently `ACTIVE`), and used to each fetch it independently. [active-screen-store.js](active-screen-store.js) is a Pinia store (same shape as [window-status-store.js](window-status-store.js)) that centralizes it:

 - `load(apiUrl)` — fetches `findScreens` **once** (guarded by `loaded`/`loading`, like
   `windowStatusStore.load`) and caches the raw list of all EXTERNAL screens.